bushome/curseforgeprojectupdatemonitor/README.md

 > `-p:IncludeNativeLibrariesForSelfExtract=true` — that's the self-contained
 > version this project started as.

+Any projectID you remove from the `config.json` will get automatically removed from the generated `library.json`....unlike the ark servers....typical Wild Card logic...

 ## Setup

 1. Get a CurseForge Core API key: